 Beach Landmarks in NJ

 Located in Atlantic City, this sky-high landmark in NJ is the tallest lighthouse in the state.
-Kids will love taking the adventurous climb to the top to be rewarded by the spectacular coastal views when they arrive.
-Different kid-friendly activities are offered throughout the year at the lighthouse so children can have fun while learning about the history of this iconic structure.
+Take the adventurous climb to the top, and you’ll be rewarded with spectacular views.
+Kids will also have fun thanks to a calendar of revolving kid-friendly activities within the lighthouse that give them more insight into the history of this iconic structure.

 31 S. Rhode Island Road Atlantic City, NJ 08401